Saar25/openu-xv6-docker/README.md

 make qemu-nox
 ```

-When you want to shut down the program, press `Ctrl+A x`, that will thell qemu to exit
+When you want to shut down the program, press `Ctrl+A x`, that will tell qemu to exit
+to close the container press `Ctrl+D`

 You can run the openu solution using